Idomass/binary_structs/README.md

     being passed to it.
     The only way to reference the converted `Base` class is:
     ```python
-    # This gets worse when there are multiple inheritence levels
+    # This gets worse when there are multiple inheritance levels
     NewBase = Nested.__annotations__['base'][0]
     ```